You are here: NTLawHbk » NTLawHandbook » Building

 Architects are engaged to design and supervise the construction of buildings, both commercial and residential.
 Architects offer a range of services, from design and planning, right through to the role of coordinator of all parties involved in the building process, including builders, engineers, surveyors and other subcontractors.

-Before hiring an architect a person should discuss the project, services and likely fees with the architect and compare them to others.
+Before hiring an architect, a person should discuss the project, services and likely fees with the architect and compare them to others.
 Ask the architect to show examples of projects they have done for other clients.

 The Australian Institute of Architects (AIA) is the professional body for architects in Australia and maintains a list of members as well as providing a guide to finding an architect on their website (see Contact points).
 The NT chapter of the AIA is based in Darwin and can provide information and assistance to people seeking the services of an architect in the Territory.

 The Architects Act 1963 (NT) creates a system of registration for architects, architectural companies and architectural partnerships in the NT.
 Architects may be removed from the register for fraud, criminal conviction, habitual drunkenness and addiction to narcotics, the giving or taking of 'kickbacks' (bribes) or allowing another person to practise in their name.
 An unregistered architect is not allowed to call themselves an architect.
 The Architects Act 1963 (NT) does not cover naval, landscape or golf course architects or architectural draftsmen.
-A person can make a complaint under the Act in relation to the conduct or operations of a registered architect.
+A person can make a complaint under the Architects Act 1963 (NT) in relation to the conduct or operations of a registered architect.
 A complaint must:

 • be in writing in an approved form

-• set out the grounds on which the complaint is made and the facts relied on by the person to constitute the grounds
+• set out the grounds on which the complaint is made, and the facts relied on by the person to constitute the grounds

 • be signed by the person making it